Intern, Legal Affairs - Summer Semester-Apply by 2/29/17 (NYC, Chicago or Memphis)

 - Producing high-quality written communication for different constituencies within the organization, including training materials and presentations related to various areas of legal compliance

-This is a 10-week internship and this position may be eligible for a stipend or student credit hours.
+This is a 10-week internship and this position may be eligible for student credit hours.

 - At least 2 years of law school required